centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-nmap-cli.md

 yum install centreon-pack-applications-nmap-cli
 ```

-3. On the Centreon Web interface, install the **Nmap CLI** Centreon Monitoring Connector on the **Configuration > Monitoring Connectors Manager** page.
+3. On the Centreon Web interface, install the **Nmap CLI** Centreon Monitoring Connector on the **Configuration > Monitoring Connector Manager** page.

 </TabItem>
 </Tabs>